 Narendranath grew up to be a sweet, sunny-tempered, but very restless boy.
 In order to quiet him, the mother often put his head under the cold-water tap, repeating Siva's name, which always produced the desired effect.
 Naren's boyhood pets were a family cow, a monkey, a goat, a peacock, and several pigeons and guinea-pigs.
 He was adept in meditation and could enter the state of samadhi.
 At this time he daily experienced a strange vision when he was about to fall asleep.
 Closing his eyes, he would see between his eyebrows a ball of light of changing colours, which would slowly expand and at last burst, bathing his whole body in a white radiance.

 During his childhood, he had a great fascination for wandering ascetics and monks.
 He excelled in music, gymnastics and studies.
 He showed much interest towards philosophy, religion, history, the social sciences, arts, literature, and other subjects.
-He was also inclined towards Hindu scriptures like the Vedas, the Upanishads, the Bhagavad Gita
+He was also inclined towards Hindu scriptures like the Vedas, the Upanishads, the Bhagavad Gita, the Ramayana, the Mahabharata and the Puranas.

 School and College Life of Swami Vivekananda